 Comfortable clothing is an absolute must.
 I have never been to a conference where the days weren’t long.
 You won’t be able to concentrate if your clothing is uncomfortable.
 And remember that it is usually very cold inside, so have some clothing to keep you warm.
 (Note from Avil: I attended a HubSpot event in Toronto this summer, but the air conditioner was turned up so high, that it was unbearably cold.
 I was so uncomfortable – shivering – that I had to leave early.)
 You don’t want that to happen to you, especially if you paid to attend the conference.

 Ladies, take low-heeled shoes with you.
 There are many stylish low-heeled shoes, and make sure that it is weather appropriate.
 The shoes I took to China, close to the end of spring, were very different from the shoes I took to Dallas in the summer.
 While I was at the conference in Dallas, most of the women were wearing high-heeled shoes, but at the end of the long days, some of them were barefoot.
 They had very sore feet.
 That won’t happen to you if you choose your shoes with care.
+You can wear high-heeled shoes, but have some flats to change in.
 Remember to also take your running shoes, so you can work out in the hotel gym or when you go for an early morning walk.

 Baggage handlers often do not treat luggage with care.
 So my advice is to get good luggage, but do not invest too much money.
 Get a size that will have room for all the swag you’ll get at the conference.
 When I returned home from the conference in Dallas, I noticed that my luggage was damaged.
 Must have happened on the return trip.
 The damage is at the bottom of the outer compartment, so I didn’t notice it when I was claiming my luggage.